Grandfather clock: Bornholm and Mora

 Bornholm clocks are Danish longcase clocks and were made on Bornholm from 1745 to 1900.
-In Sweden a special variety of longcase clocks was made in Mora, called Mora clocks.
+In Sweden, a special type of longcase clocks was made in Mora, called Mora clocks.

 Bornholm clock-making began in the 1740s when an English ship, which had longcase clocks in its hold, was stranded.
-They were sent for repair to a turner named Poul Ottesen Arboe in Rønne and as a result of his repair of them he learned enough about clocks to begin to make his own.
+They were sent for repair to a turner named Poul Ottesen Arboe in Rønne.
+As a result of his repair of them, he learned enough about clocks to begin making his own.